It’s almost that time when everyone in the country dons green and celebrates the Irish — St. Patrick’s Day!

 Other St. Patrick’s Day Foods At Costco

-If you want a special St. Patrick’s Day dinner but don’t like corned beef, Costco has great options.
+Costco has great options if you want a special St. Patrick’s Day dinner but don’t like corned beef.

 Little ones will flip for Nuovo Pasta’s Shamrock Ravioli.
-Inside the green and white pasta are imported Irish-aged cheddar, mozzarella, white cheddar, ricotta, and parmesan.
+The green and white pasta contains imported Irish-aged cheddar, mozzarella, white cheddar, ricotta, and parmesan.
 Two packs cost $8.99.

 Another great option is Ruprecht Irish Stew.
-There’s no need to spend hours cooking; just heat and serve the heart dinner that’s fully cooked.
-Available in the refrigerated section, it’s $6.29.
+There’s no need to spend hours cooking; just heat and serve the ravioli.
+It’s available in the refrigerated section and retails for $6.29.

 Pin this for later.